canjs/can-connect-signalr/docs/can-connect-signalr.md

-The following walks through an example setup that allows a `Message` type to be created, retrieved, updated and deleted by the client AND to be notified of when messages are created, updated, or deleted by the server.
+The following walks through an example setup that allows a `Message` type to be created, retrieved, updated and deleted by the client AND to be notified when messages are created, updated, or deleted by the server.

 Specifically, we will detail the: